RevenueCat/purchases-android/RELEASING.md

 =========

  1. Change the version in `gradle.properties` to a non-SNAPSHOT version.
- 1. Change the version number in Purchases.kt
+ 1. Change the version number in `Purchases.kt`
- 1. Change the versionName in purchases/build.gradle.
+ 1. Change the versionName in `purchases/build.gradle`.
  1. Update the `CHANGELOG.md` for the impending release.
  1. `git commit -am "Prepare for release X.Y.Z."` (where X.Y.Z is the new version)
  1. `git tag -a X.Y.Z -m "Version X.Y.Z"` (where X.Y.Z is the new version)